Rules of Procedure of the Metropolitan Council 2015-2019

-No resolution or ordinance approving or authorizing the execution of any contract, lease, agreement or other instrument, or authorizing the closure and/or abandonment of any street, alley, or other public right-of-way, upon being filed, shall be placed upon the agenda by the Metropolitan Clerk unless said documents shall have been executed by all necessary parties including affected property owners for legislation closing and/or abandoning streets or alleys, excepting the signature of the Metropolitan Mayor and the Metropolitan Clerk.
-Further, said documents need not be executed by state, federal and railroad officials to be placed upon the agenda.
+No resolution or ordinance approving or authorizing the execution of any contract, lease, agreement or other instrument, or authorizing the closure and/or abandonment of any street, alley, or other public right-of-way, shall be considered by the Metropolitan Council unless said documents shall have been executed by all necessary parties including affected property owners for legislation closing and/or abandoning streets or alleys, excepting the signature of the Metropolitan Mayor and the Metropolitan Clerk.
+However, said documents need not be executed by state, federal and railroad officials to be placed upon the agenda.
 For purposes of this rule, “affected property owner” includes (1) the owner(s) of property abutting the section of the street or alley to be abandoned; and/or (2) the owner(s) of property having a right to use the street or alley for purposes of ingress and egress to and from the owner’s property, regardless of whether the street or alley has been built out.

 All ordinances involving street or alley closures shall include the name or names of the parties requesting the street or alley closure within the body of the legislation.

 No resolution or ordinance required to be referred to the Metropolitan Planning Commission for a recommendation shall be filed with the Metropolitan Clerk unless evidence of submission to the Metropolitan Planning Commission is filed together with the legislation or the legislation has noted upon it the recommendation of the Metropolitan Planning Commission.
 No zoning ordinance shall be filed with the Metropolitan Clerk unless such proposed legislation is accompanied with evidence that all fees required pursuant to the Metropolitan Code have been paid.

 Public hearings for zoning bills; delinquent taxes